-So, if you can handle sand all over your house or car, you can keep your child busy for HOURS and target speech and language skills at the same time.
+If you can handle sand, you can keep your child busy for HOURS and target speech and language skills at the same time.
 The best learning takes places when children are engaged and naturally interested/motivated.

-To work on vocabulary with young children, you don't bring out flashcards.
-That is not how they learn best.
+To work on vocabulary with young children, don't bring out the flashcards.
+This is not how children learn best.
 They learn by playing.
 So, while playing with sand, use the following vocabulary words in sentences.
-Your child is listening!
-If they can, have them repeat a few sentences as well.

-Following directions is a crucial language skill needed for academic and social success.
-It requires a person to know vocabulary, have working memory skills, and pay attention.
-Below are some ideas to practice following directions while cooking.
+The ability to follow directions is a crucial language skill needed for academic and social success.
+Below are ideas to practice following directions while playing with sand.

 Before/After: This is a temporal direction.
 Your child has to do something before or after they do something else.
 This is TRICKY!

 Spatial: Give a direction with a spatial aspect (under, over, above).